 Flaws & Misconceptions about Ethereum Smart Contracts

-Smart contracts enables to trade cash, property, offers, or anything which is of significant worth in a straightforward, clash freeway while maintaining a strategic distance from the administrations of any agent.
+Smart contracts enable us to trade cash, property, offers, or anything which is of significant worth in a straightforward, clash freeway while maintaining a strategic distance from the administrations of any agent.
 Its an aid to note that bitcoin was the first to be supporting smart contracts as in the system can exchange an incentive starting with one individual then onto the next.
 The system of nodes will just approve and validate the exchanges if certain conditions are met.

 Besides that, yet bitcoin is constrained to the currency use.
 However, ethereum replaces bitcoin’s more restrictive language and replaces it with a language that allows developers to write their own programs.